FooBarShebang/com_lib/README.md

 # com_lib

 Python 3 implementation of an abstraction layer for the communication with a device through a (virtual) serial port.
-Uses multi-threading.

 ## Installation